w3f/General-Grants-Program/grants/speculative/nuclei_governance_os.md

 ### Overview

 The goal of this project is to build a set of governance runtime pallets to help manage organizations and simulate or implement governance models.
-Unlike existing pallets from the ecosystem, these would be general purposes modules so that a substrate based chain could host a potentially infinite number of organizations created by its users.
+Unlike existing pallets from the ecosystem, these would be general purpose modules so that a substrate based chain could host a potentially infinite number of organizations created by its users.
 This could be used to support more complex multi signatures wallets, handle votes, create DAOs or even use those to manage cities or countries one day (this could probably fit the `Public Voting System` part of the Polkadot Stack).

 I started my career as the CTO of a company called BitNation that was seeking to use Blockchain based tools to help governments and nations be more efficient.
 This is when I first got interested in governance and its surrounding ecosystem.
 Sadly, BitNation didn't reach its goals but my interest for that problem stayed the same.
 Lately, I have been putting together something called the `Governance Research Institute` to research for better ways to organize ourselves but also see if there are any products we could already apply to the real world.
 As a substrate developer I have played around with its modules and ecosystem, but sadly we still seems to lack some tools and pallets to actually create and manage organizations.
 I'd like to fill that gap for the ecosystem as this is something I am passionate about.
 Think of it like enabling the possibility to create a DAO as a service parachain which other projects could rely, or they could just integrate with the pallets.